 Helsinki Christmas market

-Held in Helsinki’s main Senate Square, with the city’s impressive cathedral as a backdrop, Helsinki’s Christmas market is the oldest in Finland.
+Held in the main Senate Square in Helsinki, with the city’s impressive cathedral as a backdrop, Helsinki’s Christmas market is the oldest in Finland.

 But they’re not all just here to do their Christmas shopping.
 There’s a variety of festive activities on offer too, from carol-singing to Christmas karaoke, a tree decoration workshop to vegan ham bingo (well, this is Finland!).